andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev can now support json files for Chrome's about://tracing with --json
 * toplev now supports --no-multiplex in interval mode (-Ixxx)
 * The tools now don't force python 2 anymore to support running out of the box on distributions which do not install python 2.